3MAH/3mah.github.io/_docs/31-fedoo-tutorials.md

 {% endhighlight %}

-**Please note:** Make sure you activate your environment before running any python code that invoke fedOO {: .notice--info}
+**Please note:** Make sure you activate your environment before running any python code that invoke fedoo {: .notice--info}